Frame-Induced Group Polarization in Small Discussion Networks: Methods

-\textbf{Discussion Procedure.} Discussions were unstructured except for the requirement for each individual to make a final wager at the end.
+\emph{Discussion procedure.} Discussions were unstructured except for the requirement for each individual to make a final wager at the end.
 Subjects could change their wager but not their team choice.
 Group discussion took place online using a text-based chat system.
-Upon logging in, participants were presented with a series of four brief instruction screens that: (1) informed them they would be engaged in a discussion concerning the upcoming game in which they could earn money for charity; (2) described the structure of their communication network including a pictorial representation showing which node they occupied; (3) told them that all the members of the group had chosen the same team and presented the wagering options; and (4) gave instructions on how to use the chat interface and when and how to make final wagers.
-Participants were required to discuss the topic for a minimum of 20 minutes before they could finalize their wagers although the discussion could continue up to 30 minutes.
-For five of the games, no requirement for consensus was imposed and subjects could make different final wagers.
-In one game (Week 19), consensus was required.
-The topic, rules, and wagering options were accessible during the discussion through a help button.
+Upon logging in, participants were presented with a series of four brief instruction screens that: (1) informed them they would be engaged in a discussion concerning the upcoming game in which they could earn money for charity; (2) described the structure of their communication network including a pictorial representation showing which node they occupied; (3) told them that all the members of the group had chosen the same team and presented the wagering options; and (4) gave instructions on how to use the chat interface and when and how to make final wagers.\endnote{See online Appendix~C.2} Participants were required to discuss the topic for a minimum of 20 minutes before they could call for a vote in which they chose their wagers, which were displayed on the chat interface.
+The discussion could continue up to 30 minutes.
+No requirement for consensus was imposed and subjects could make different final wagers.\endnote{In one game (Week 19), a consensus decision rule was mistakenly set in the experimental software so that it required groups to vote again if they did not reach consensus on the first vote.
+Participants were unaware of this, however, as the instructions were the same as in the other games.
+Consequently, we used the first vote of the groups that did not have consensus first votes (only 2 of 29 groups).} The topic, rules, and wagering options were accessible during the discussion through a help button.
 After registering their choices participants were directed to a short post-survey that asked several follow-up questions including their assessment of group influence and their satisfaction with the outcome.